csparks113/Morse-Code-App/docs/outputs-rewire-plan.md

        - Android defaults to compile/target SDK 31 and NDK 21.4.7075529.
 We will override the `AudioAPI_*` Gradle props so EAS stays on Expo's toolchain (compile/target 34, NDK 26.1+) and confirm the 16 KB native alignment requirement still clears Play Store review. iOS vendors FFmpeg xcframeworks (~30 MB) and links CoreAudio/Accelerate, so budget for the binary increase.
 The package also requires `react-native-worklets@~0.6.0`.
        - `react-native-nitro-haptics@0.1.0` + `react-native-nitro-modules` (0.24.x) are New Architecture only.
 Android expects minSdk 23, compile 34, target 35, and NDK 27.1; verify we can match those in `eas.json` or adjust the library ext values.
 Nitrogen autolinking generates Gradle/PBX stubs but there is no Expo plugin yet, so plan to script the Nitrogen codegen inside prebuild and ensure `newArchEnabled` stays true on both platforms.
        - **Expo managed override plan**
-         - Create a local config plugin (`plugins/withAudioApiAndroidConfig.ts`) that pins Expo-compatible Gradle properties before `expo prebuild` writes `android/gradle.properties`.
+         - Create a local config plugin (`plugins/withAudioApiAndroidConfig.js`) that pins Expo-compatible Gradle properties before `expo prebuild` writes `android/gradle.properties`.
+         - Implement `plugins/withAudioApiAndroidConfig.js` so prebuild always writes the Expo-friendly overrides even before installing react-native-audio-api.
          - Write `AudioAPI_compileSdkVersion=34`, `AudioAPI_targetSdkVersion=34`, and `AudioAPI_ndkVersion=26.1.10909125` so audio builds match Expo's toolchain; keep the helper ready to raise `targetSdkVersion` to 35 alongside Nitro haptics.
          - Let the plugin surface `react-native-audio-api` options so we can start with `iosBackgroundMode=false`, keep the foreground service opt-out, and gate any microphone copy behind our own localization hook.
    - **Install prep**